Strip club trial delayed after loss of three jurors

 Assistant Chief Deputy Attorney General Adrian Shchuka expressed disappointment they were unable to resolve the case.

-"We recognize it's no one's fault and we'll wait for a new date," Schuka said.
+"We recognize it's no one's fault and we'll wait for a new date," Shchuka said.

-The jury's collapse is the latest twist in a winding case that already has seen three of the four defendants — Covington, Klem and Ball — plead guilty then later withdraw their pleas.
+The jury's collapse is the latest twist in a winding case that already has seen three of the four defendants — Covington, Klem and Ball — withdraw guilty pleas.

 Covington, Klem and Ball are free on bail.
 Tallo is detained at the Lackawanna County Prison.